kliu4/kliu4.github.io/_posts/2017-11-20-Machine-Learning.md

 ## Gradient Descent

 An interate way to find the a and b.
 It needs to update a and b simultaneously.
+Learning rate must be set as an appropriate value.